Andy Murray career statistics

-Andy Murray is a former professional tennis player who was ranked world No. 1 for 41 weeks.
-He is the only player, male or female, to win two Olympic gold medals in singles, which he did at the 2012 and 2016 Summer Olympics (since tennis was re-introduced to the Olympics in 1988).
-He has reached eleven grand slam finals in total, winning the 2016 Wimbledon Championships, 2013 Wimbledon Championships and the 2012 US Open, and finished as runner-up at the 2008 US Open, the 2010, 2011, 2013, 2015 and 2016 Australian Open, at Wimbledon in 2012 and the 2016 French Open.
+Andy Murray is a British former professional tennis player who was ranked world No. 1 for 41 weeks.
+He is the only tennis player, male or female, to win two Olympic gold medals in singles, which he did at the 2012 and 2016 Summer Olympics (since tennis was re-introduced to the Olympics in 1988).
+He reached eleven major finals, winning three at the 2016 Wimbledon Championships, 2013 Wimbledon Championships and the 2012 US Open, and finishing as runner-up at the 2008 US Open, the 2010, 2011, 2013, 2015 and 2016 Australian Opens, the 2012 Wimbledon Championships, and the 2016 French Open.

-Murray made his professional tennis debut on the main tour in Barcelona in 2005.
-Murray has won 46 singles titles.
-This includes three Grand Slam titles, 14 Masters 1000 Series titles (the fifth-most since 1990), two gold medals at the Olympics, and a title at the ATP Finals.
-He also has two exhibition titles, two doubles titles with his brother Jamie Murray and an Olympic silver medal in the mixed doubles with Laura Robson.
+Murray made his ATP Tour debut at the 2005 Barcelona Open, and retired from the sport after the 2024 Paris Olympics.
+He won 46 ATP Tour-level singles titles.
+This includes his three major titles, 14 Masters 1000 titles (the fifth-most since the series began in 1990), two gold medals at the Olympics, and a title at the ATP Finals.
+He also won two doubles titles with his brother Jamie Murray, the 2015 Davis Cup playing for Great Britain, and an Olympic silver medal in mixed doubles with Laura Robson.

 Below is a list of career achievements and titles won by Andy Murray.